reb0und/lrs/notes/ownership.md

 - Returning values can also transfer ownership
 - Ownership of a variable follows the same pattern every time: assigning a value to another variable moves it
 - When a variable that includes data on the heap goes out of scope, the value will be cleaned up by drop
-- To let a function use a value butnot take ownership, make use of references